neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/js-functions.md

 ## Functions

 Functions are a fundamental concept in Javascript.
-They consist of a set of statements - in other
+They contain a set of statements - in other
-words: They consist of Javascript code.
+words: They contain Javascript code.
 Functions have to be defined.
 When a function is defined it can be called multiple times.

 ---